hansake/Whitesmiths-C-compiler/c_compiler_v22_src/README.md

 The source code versions are sometimes different from the binary distribution as I have collected various pieces of the code from different rather old diskettes.

+The cross compiler tools to build are in: https://github.com/hansake/Z80_Computer/tree/main/software/tools/wsl